 That combination — the experience of making plus the permanent result — is rare in gift-giving.
 Most gifts are either consumed immediately or sit unused.
 A BookArt book sits on the shelf as a daily reminder that someone chose it for you, and that you made it.

-Frequently asked questions
+Frequently asked questions about book folding

 Every BookArt book is pre-marked and ready to fold.
-Available on Amazon with fast shipping.
+No experience needed.
+Ships from Amazon to the US, UK, and Europe.